B12 AUBURN Edition of 100 pieces

 - Leather carrying case

 - Shipped in an elegant wood presentation box

 Fossil Mammoth tooth

 From a Woolly Mammoth that walked the Earth at least 10,000 years ago.

 Modern humans coexisted with woolly mammoths during the Upper Paleolithic period when they entered Europe from Africa between 30,000 and 40,000 years ago.
 Prior to this, Neanderthals had coexisted with mammoths during the Middle Paleolithic and up to that time.
-Woolly mammoths were very important to Ice Age humans, and their survival may have depended on these animals in some areas.
+Woolly mammoths were very important to Ice Age humans, and their survival might have depended on these animals in some areas.

 The woolly mammoth is the next most depicted animal in Ice Age art after horses and bison, and these images were produced up to 11,500 years ago.
-Today, more than five hundred depictions of woolly mammoths are known, in media ranging from carvings and cave paintings located in 46 caves in Russia, France and Spain, to sculptures and engravings made from different materials.
+Today, more than five hundred depictions of woolly mammoths are known, in media ranging from carvings and cave paintings located in 46 caves in Russia, France, and Spain, to sculptures and engravings made from different materials.